Research and Clinical Trials

 The Clinical Research Unit and the Pharmacy at Dartmouth-Hitchcock provide additional laboratory and medication support.

-- Lebanon, NH: DH Heater Road, 18 Old Etna Road, 3rd floor, Dermatology Clinic
+- Lebanon, NH: Dartmouth-Hitchcock Heater Road, 18 Old Etna Road, 3rd floor, Dermatology Clinic

-- Manchester, NH: 100 Hitchcock Way, Dermatology Clinic
+- Manchester, NH: Dartmouth-Hitchcock Manchester, 100 Hitchcock Way, Dermatology Clinic

 Medical or pharmaceutical industry professionals interested in sponsoring or learning more about D-H Dermatology clinical trial capabilities and interests can contact Debra Rodgers.